Oliver Phelps (politician): Land speculation

 The connections he established during the Revolutionary War aided his efforts in forming in 1788 a syndicate with Nathaniel Gorham, also a former member of the Federal Constitutional Convention.
 They organized a company of speculators, retaining 82 shares for themselves, and brought in competing companies to join in their effort.
 They sold 15 shares to the Niagara Company, composed of Colonel John Butler, Samuel Street, and other Tory friends of the Indians, and another 23 shares were divided among 21 persons.
 Following the American Revolution, there remained a confusing collection of contradictory royal charters from James I, Charles I, and Charles II, mixed with a succession of treaties with the Dutch and with the Indians, which made the legal situation intractable.
 Massachusetts owned land west of the "Preemption Line" in New York that was disconnected geographically from the rest of the state.
-New York and Massachusetts reached a compromise settling their competing claims for the region on December 1786 with the signing of the Treaty of Hartford.
+New York and Massachusetts reached a compromise settling their competing claims for the region in December 1786 with the signing of the Treaty of Hartford.
 The syndicate lobbied for a law that was passed by the Massachusetts legislature that enabled them to buy land, payable over three years, using Massachusetts Consolidated Scrip, which was worth about 20 cents on a dollar at the time.

 On July 4–8, 1788 a council was held with chiefs of the Five Nations of Indian at Buffalo Creek.
 Phelps was the active agent for the syndicate and negotiated with the Indians to purchase their title to the land.
 The Indians considered themselves to be the owners of the land, but Phelps persuaded the Chiefs that since they had been allies to the defeated British during the Revolutionary War, and since the British had given up the lands in the 1783 peace treaty, the tribes could only expect to retain whatever lands the United States would allow them to keep.
 Phelps and Gorham wanted to buy 2600000 acre, but the Indians refused to sell the rights to any land west of the Genesee River.
 Phelps suggested that the Indians could take advantage of a grist mill to grind their maize which would relieve the women of the grinding work.
 The Indians asked how much land was needed for a grist mill, and Phelps suggested a section of land 20 mi wide and 12 mi deep, about 288 sqmi, along the western bank of the river.
 Phelps and Gorham finally bought the rights to 494000 acre including a tract on the west bank of the river later named Mill Yard Tract where they planned to locate a saw mill and grist mill.
 The Indians were later much amazed that so large a tract of land was needed for the grist mill.

-They paid USD$1 million (about £300,000), or less than 25 cents per acre, between 1787-1788.
+They paid US$1 million (about £300,000), or less than 25 cents per acre, between 1787 and 1788.